ssambrani/TicketService/README.txt

 The above two configuration parameters must be set as required.

-Starting the applications
+Starting the service
 -----------------------------
-Before starting the application the AppConfig properties must be set as described in "Configuring the application to run" step.
+Before starting the service the AppConfig properties must be set as described in "Configuring the application to run" step.